-Dr Farshad Arvin joined The University of Manchester as a lecturer in July 2018.
+Dr Farshad Arvin joined The University of Manchester as a lecturer in 2018 and was promoted to a Senior Lecturer in 2021.
 He received his BSc degree in Computer Engineering in 2004, an MSc degree in Computer Systems Engineering in 2010, and a PhD in Computer Science in 2015.
 His research interests include swarm robotics and autonomous multi-agent systems.

 Farshad visited several leading institutes including Artificial Life Laboratory in Karl-Franzens University of Graz, Austria in 2018, the Italian Institute of Technology (iit) in Genoa, Italy in 2017, Institute of Rehabilitation and Medical Robotics in Huazhong University of Science and Technology (HUST), Wuhan, China in 2014, and the Institute of Microelectronics at Tsinghua University in Beijing, China in 2013 and 2012.

-Farshad is serving as an Associate Editor for the Adaptive Behavior journal since 2020.
+He is serving as an Associate Editor of: